absternator/Task-Scheduler-Softeng306/wiki/IO.md

                                                                id  [Weight=int]

 Any other lines in the dot file are ignored.
-As for outputting the result to the dot files, this is also done through a custom writer with the digraph name is prepended with "output".
+As for outputting the result to a dot file, this is also done through a custom writer with the digraph name prepended with "output".